saaqebs/covid19-newjersey/README.md

 ## Additional Notes

-Some counties have not been reporting the number of cases per township, creating a discord between other counties.
-As of April 8th, only Atlantic County has not posted their numbers while the rest have.
+As of April 26, all counties have been reporting township case numbers.
+However, some counties began disclosing the data later than other counties, creating a discord in the data.

 Most counties with high rates of infection have been posting daily, but other counties have been updating a variable amount of days.